-Judge Rankin ruled Greenpeace’s claims of trespass to Greenpeace's Washington, DC office and misappropriation of Greenpeace's trade secrets could proceed.
-Four other claims brought by Greenpeace were dismissed by the judge.
+Judge Michael Rankin of the Superior Court of the District of Columbia rules that claims of trespass to Greenpeace's Washington, DC office and misappropriation of Greenpeace's trade secrets could proceed.
+Rankin dismisses the four remaining claims.
+Click here to read the court's decision.

 Greenpeace appeals the four counts dismissed by Judge Rankin to the DC Circuit Court of Appeals.
 Read the appeal and the appendix of supporting documents: